wintifrosch/CIP-draft-Open-Cardano-Wallet-Nickname/README.md

 ---------
+[^WalletApp]: For readability reasons, the term «wallet app» is used in this CIP for every application that provides a user interface to interact with cardano wallets.
 [^NFT]: The CIP discussions shall elaborate the best way to implement a decentralized publication system and a directory.
 Maybe the registrar just signes a simple JSON like the one above, and puts an NFT in the owners wallet.
 [^DNS]: a domain name, as [described in the CIP proposal by HeptaSean](https://github.com/cardano-foundation/CIPs/pull/319) is just another class of established handles.
 The proposed verification method may be one of the standardized verification methods of OCAWAN.